apexjs-org/openapi/README.md

     version: '1.0.0'
   },
   security: [
     { BearerAuth: [] } // Specifies that all paths should use the BearerAuth security scheme, see components.securitySchemes.
-Specifying security at the path method level is possible as well (to disable security, use: security: [])
+Specifying security at the path method level is possible as well (to disable global security on path level, use: security: [])
   ],
   paths: userPaths,
   components: {
     schemas: {
       Error: errorSchema(), // Specifies the Error schema for the error responses, same schema as express-openapi-validator errors
-      ...jsonSchemas(schemas) // Converts the specified Zod schemas to JSON schemas },
+      ...jsonSchemas(schemas) // Converts Zod schemas to JSON schemas },
     parameters: searchParameters(), // Specifies the q, sort and offset parameters so that they can be referenced
     securitySchemes: {